aionnetwork/aion-docs/aion-virtual-machine/contract-examples/event.md

-# Event
+# Event Log

-An event in Java is an object that is created when something changes.
+A log logs an event that contains actions and information as desired to the blockchain.

 ## Example Contract